jasonwebb/Jar-of-Fireflies/README.md

 * ATTiny85 microcontroller programmed with Arduino using the [HLT bootloader](http://hlt.media.mit.edu/?p=1695), mounted in a DIP IC socket for easy removal and replacement.
 * Six charlieplexed through-hole LEDs, with the option to use SMD LEDs with fancy soldering.
 * Large plated hole pairs for alligator clips so multiple jars can be daisy-chained to a single power source.
-* Piezo sensor to detect tapping for interaction.
-* Tactile button as an alternative to the piezo sensor for interaction.
+* Tactile button to trigger an animation sequence ("dance mode").
 * 3-pin interface for external sensors (both analog and digital) to enable more complex interactions.
 * 2x3 pin ICSP interface for easier reprogramming.
 * Multiple power input options including: